-John McDonnell is Labour MP for Hayes and Harlington ever have been regarded with any coldness by members of the labour and socialist movements".
+John McDonnell is Labour MP for Hayes and Harlington

 The arguments are to give everyone a vote and a voice in politics no matter where they live.
 Emancipation or enfranchisement, if you like.
 Along with those other powerful words, devolution and subsidiarity, which means people will be given power to influence decisions made in their name at the nearest decision-making body.

 The whole culture of politics needs to change to rid us of the "plague on both your houses", distrust and alienation among many voters and spectacularly among non registered people, what political pundits call "the missing millions".
 In our current system, the registered voters makes the decision.
 They are the low hanging fruits, the easy to tie down, easiest to find.

 We need to respect difference and not automatically reject ideas coming from outside our party.
 We need to recover from the winner-takes-all attitude to life, living and politics which emanates from the voting system.
 We need to move from a take it or leave it attitude to political hierarchy.
 We need to seek informed consensus on the way forward.
 Labour cannot impose solutions, it needs to involve people.
 Labour rarely has the establishment behind us.
-This historic opportunity for change may be just around the - VOICES FOR PR Voices for electoral reform
+This historic opportunity for change may be just around the corner.

+Voices for electoral reform

 Sharon Graham

-General Secretary Unite the Union (

 General Secretary, Unite the Union (2021 - present) says: